cchen181/numerai_tournament79/README.md

 to exploring the strengths and weaknesses of the models I use in an empirical manner.

 The entire dataset is numerical and all identifiers within tournament data are scrubbed.
 One advantage of this is that users do not need any domain knowledge within finance.
-The dataset is released pre-processed so modelers can focus on modeling.
+The released dataset is clean; this enables modelers to focus on modeling techniques.